 AppleCare+ is great for anyone who isn't terribly accident prone and plans on keeping their iPhone 6 or iPhone 6 Plus for more than 1 year.

-For $129 you get the peace of mind in knowing that if you do break your iPhone, you only have to pay $99 for an Apple certified replacement.
+For $129 you get the peace of mind in knowing that if you do break your iPhone, you only have to pay $29 for screen damage and $99 for other damage.